 Share information and ideas on current projects

-Identify and, recommend M365 and other related software training opportunities to the ISSG Training Committee
+Identify and recommend M365 and other related software training opportunities to the ISSG Training Committee

 Provide an opportunity for collaborative projects for committee members.
 These may include global projects available to all participating members or participatory projects for a smaller number of participants interested in specific projects.